 How I made my Lionel trains remote-controlled and battery-powered!

-This practice amongst model railroaders is also called dead-railing.
-The tracks are not powered at all, instead, the trains are battery-powered.
+This practice amongst model railroaders is also goes by the name Dead Rail.
+There is no power fed to the tracks at all. battery, installed on the train, supplies the power.
 It is more common in larger-scale model railroads, due to the size it requires.
-It specifically makes sense with Garden railroads, since their tracks are exposed to the outside elements
+It specifically makes sense with Garden railroads, since their tracks are outside in the elements

 For this project I used Lionel O-scale trains and tracks.
 The track that I made is an about 4 feet by 8 feet loop.
-It is portable, and can be used both indoors and outside.
-The tracks can also be powered, so it can also be used with traditional trains that require track power.
+It is portable, for both indoors and outside use.
+It is also possible to power the tracks the traditional way, enabling use of traditional trains that require track power.

 The train engines I am using for this project are Lionel EMD NW2 Diesel switchers, from early -50’s, and early -70’s.